ruby/www.ruby-lang.org/en/documentation/index.md

 lang: en
 ---

-Here you will find pointers to manuals, tutorials and references that will come in handy when you feel like coding in Ruby.
-{: .summary}
+Guides, tutorials and reference material to help you learn more about Ruby {: .summary}

 ### Installing Ruby